 Concerns about prisoner rehabilitation obviously aren't limited to terror suspects, but the issue has gained fresh attention as the FBI continues its arrests of American supporters of the Islamic State group.
 The FBI and Justice Department, acknowledging that prosecutions aren't the entire answer, have begun discussing more openly the need for community and family intervention before legal trouble occurs, and for ensuring convicts have access to services before rejoining their communities.

 The Bureau of Prisons holds about 350 prisoners with a history of, or connection to, international terrorism, said spokesman Ed Ross.
 Only a fraction will remain imprisoned for life.
-Roughly 100 of them are due for release within five years.
+Nearly 100 of them are due for release within five years.

 John Carlin, the Justice Department's top national security official, lamented at a public appearance last month that while there's help to re-acclimate gang members or domestic violence offenders, there's no similar effort aimed at terrorism-related convicts.

 "We don't have the same resources in place now of established groups in the community, nonprofit groups who have an expertise in this area — and it's where we need one," Carlin said.

 The bureau says it works to ensure radical ideas aren't being spread in prisons, and it offers job training, education and substance abuse treatment for all inmates, Ross said.
 But none of that is tailored for the relatively small population of terror-related convicts.